goruck/all/README.md

 ![img_0625](https://cloud.githubusercontent.com/assets/12125472/12216373/c5025aac-b693-11e5-8cd4-05d1c2cce285.JPG)

 Note: most components were salvaged from other projects and so the selection and placement is not optimized for either cost or size.

+## Licensing
+The ALL project is almost completely licensed under the [Apache License 2.0](http://choosealicense.com/licenses/apache-2.0/) unless otherwise specified in a LICENSE.txt file in a source code directory.
+Currently, the only exception is the file [trainInSession.js](https://github.com/goruck/mall/blob/newstatus/lambda/amzn/trainInSession.js) and related documentation in this README which is licensed under the [Amazon Software License](https://aws.amazon.com/asl/).

+## Contact Information
+For questions or comments about the ALL project please contact the author Lindo St. Angel at lindostangel@gmail.com.

 # Appendix